 Note: This post is part of the Local Living Series, wherein locals share honest insights of living in a specific city through comprehensive pros and cons lists.
 If you’d like to reach out to the author directly with questions, please do so in the comments below and our team will ensure it gets to the right person.

 The warmth of the people is, hands down, my favorite thing about living in Texas.
 In fact, of all the cities my husband and I have lived in to date (Portland, New York City), we’ve never found it easier to make friends.

-If you’re open to striking up conversations and coming out of your comfort zone, you will find that Texas is a very friendly city.
+If you’re open to striking up conversations and coming out of your comfort zone, you will find that Texas is a very friendly place.
 People are generally laid back and are strive to live a normal, no-frills life.